austintoddj/texastwisters/src/data/programs/tumbling.md

 pricingSection:
   tagline: Membership & Pricing
   headline: Sign up today!
   text: Enroll at any time during the year to reserve your spot in the class.
-Advanced class is invite only and requires an evaluation.
+We look forward to having you join us!
   pricing1:
     name: Regular
     price: $90